This post may contain affiliate links. Please read our disclosure policy.

 - Lightly oil the grill for even better stick resistance.
 Even though you have oil on the salmon, this extra step helps to ensure a clean flip.

 - Try to flip the salmon in the same spot where it was previously cooking.
 That’s because the skin will have released some nice oil to prevent the top from sticking.

 - Don’t overcook the salmon.
 Don’t wait until you see that white stuff oozing out of the salmon to flip it.
 That stuff is albumin, a protein from the muscles, and while a little is normal towards the end of cooking, too much means your fish is already overcooked.

 - Use tongs and a spatula for extra security while flipping.
 Try steadying one end of the filet with a pair of long-handled tongs, while you wiggle the spatula underneath the fish.

 - Use an instant-read thermometer to cook to the perfect temperature.
-Salmon cooked to the safe temperature of 130°F may still appear pink in the center which is why many people end up overcooking theirs.
+Salmon cooked to a safe temperature of 130°F may still appear pink in the center, which is why many people end up overcooking theirs.

 What to serve with grilled salmon

 - Roasted Cabbage